Multifractal analysis via Lagrange duality: Dimensions and Lq -spectra of self-similar measures

 Now given a self-similar IFS $\{S_i\}_{i\in\mathcal{I}}$ and $\bm{p}=(p_i)_{i\in\mathcal{I}},\bm{w}=(w_i)_{i\in\mathcal{I}}\in\mathcal{P}(\mathcal{I})$, denote the \defn{cross entropy} and \defn{entropy} by

 We also denote the \defn{Kullback--Leibler divergence} (also known as the \emph{relative entropy}) by

-We recall that $\DKL{\bm{w}}{\bm{p}}\geq 0$ with equality if and only if $\bm{w}=\bm{p}$.
+We recall by Jensen's inequality applied to the logarithm, $\DKL{\bm{w}}{\bm{p}}\geq 0$ with equality if and only if $\bm{w}=\bm{p}$.
 For a general introduction to these concepts in information theory, we refer the reader to \cite{zbl:1140.94001}.
 Finally, we define the \defn{Lyapunov exponent}

-The point of the Lyapunov exponent is to capture the asymptotic contraction at points typical for the measure $\mu_{\bm{w}}$.
+The Lyapunov exponent captures the asymptotic contraction rate at points typical for the measure $\mu_{\bm{w}}$.
 The key role of the Lyapunov exponent in dimension theory is highlighted, for instance, by the seminal works of Ledrappier--Young \cite{zbl:0605.58028,zbl:1371.37012}.

 We will now determine the dimensions of self-similar measures.
 We first observe the following technical lemma, which allows a reduction to balls which intersect precisely one image $S_\mtt{i}(K)$ for $\mtt{i}\in\mathcal{I}^*$.
 In essence, this will allow us to treat the geometry of $\mu_{\bm{p}}$ in a purely symbolic way.
 Note that $\diam(K)\cdot r_\mtt{i}=\diam(S_\mtt{i}(K))$. \begin{lemma} For all sufficiently small $\delta>0$ and for all $\bm{p}\in\mathcal{P}$ with $p_i>0$ for all $i\in\mathcal{I}$, there is a constant $c=c(\bm{p},\delta)>0$ so that for all $\mtt{i}\in\mathcal{I}^*$ and $x\in S_\mtt{i}(K)$,